nrfconnect/sdk-nrf/applications/nrf_desktop/doc/constlat.rst

 .. include:: event_propagation.rst
     :start-after: table_constlat_start
-    :end-after: table_constlat_end
+    :end-before: table_constlat_end

-Refer to the :ref:`nrf_desktop_architecture` for basic information about the event-based communication in the nRF Desktop application.
+See the :ref:`nrf_desktop_architecture` for more information about the event-based communication in the nRF Desktop application and about how to read this table.

 Configuration
 *************